imQuang3528/ProjectDemo/README.md

-this is example about git
+this is example about git.so,you don't have to care